finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(TransactionPortfoliosApi)
     scope = 'scope_example' # str | The scope of the transaction portfolio.
     code = 'code_example' # str | The code of the transaction portfolio.
 Together with the               scope this uniquely identifies the transaction portfolio. operation = [{"value":["Transaction/Client/AccountType"],"path":"/subHoldingKeys","op":"add"},{"value":"GBP","path":"/baseCurrency","op":"add"},{"value":"newscope","path":"/transactiontypescope","op":"add"},{"value":"TransactionDate","path":"/cashGainLossCalculationDate","op":"add"},{"value":["NewTransactionTemplateScope"],"path":"/instrumentEventConfiguration/transactionTemplateScopes","op":"add"},{"value":{"scope":"myRecipeScope","code":"myRecipeCode"},"path":"/instrumentEventConfiguration/recipeId","op":"add"}] # List[Operation] | The patch document. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which the updated or inserted details should become valid.
 Defaults to the current LUSID system datetime if not specified.
 Note that this will affect all bitemporal entities in the request, but will not be used for any perpetual entities. (optional)

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.patch_portfolio_details(scope, code, operation, effective_at=effective_at, opts=opts)
+        # api_response =  api_instance.patch_portfolio_details(scope, code, operation, effective_at=effective_at, opts=opts)

         # PatchPortfolioDetails: Patch portfolio details
-            api_response = await api_instance.patch_portfolio_details(scope, code, operation, effective_at=effective_at)
+        api_response = api_instance.patch_portfolio_details(scope, code, operation, effective_at=effective_at)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling TransactionPortfoliosApi->patch_portfolio_details: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters